asduser/typescript-templates/web-api-error-handler/README.md

 1. Decrease number of the common issues in development mode.
 2. Customize handlers as you wish.
-3. Separate logical code blocks into the positive and negative scenarios.
+3. Separate logical code blocks into a positive and negative scenarios.
 4. Save your time for debugging.

 ## How to use